noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.13.17.

-A figure showing a comparison of the average density of five kelp-forest fish species from two of the Northern Channel Islands to mainland sites from 2000 - 2015.
-Data source: SBC LTER; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)
+A figure showing a comparison of the average density of five kelp-forest fish species from two of the Northern Channel Islands to mainland sites from 2000 to 2015.
+Data source: SBC LTER; Figure credit: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html).

 ### Details